arkency/posts/posts/2014-10-01-how-to-start-using-uuid-in-activerecord-with-postgresql.md

 Content is mostly focused on (but not limited to) Ruby, Rails, Web-development and refactoring Rails applications.

-Also, make sure to check out our latest book [Domain-Driven Rails](/domain-driven-rails/).
-Especially if you work with big, complex Rails apps.

 ## References

 - http://www.postgresql.org/docs/9.4/static/extend.html